 According to the criminal complaint, in the video, Koskinen also said: “I will now kill every cop in Barrington Hills Police Department.”

-In handwritten letters he has submitted to the court while in custody of the county jail, Koskinen said he’s not guilty of any crimes and that his free speech rights have been violated.
+In handwritten letters that he has submitted to the court while in custody at the county jail, Koskinen said he’s not guilty of any crimes and that his free speech rights have been violated.

-He also wrote that his YouTube channel is an “art piece.
-My words are part of a protest and act of self-defense.”
+He also wrote that his YouTube channel is an “art piece.”

-In detaining Koskinen at his first court appearance, Judge Cynthia Lamb said Koskinen has made other threats online.
-The judge wrote that in other videos Koskinen posted on YouTube and other platforms, he threatened “to rape and kill police officers, specifically threatening to cut off the legs of the officers [and] threatened to rape and kill Allstate employees.
-Defendant also threatened that Arizona State University employees all get shot in the head.”
+In detaining Koskinen at his first court appearance, Judge Cynthia Lamb said he has made other threats online.
+The judge wrote that in other videos that Koskinen posted on YouTube and other platforms, he threatened “to rape and kill police officers, specifically threatening to cut off the legs of the officers, [and] threatened to rape and kill Allstate employees.
+[The] defendant also threatened that Arizona State University employees all get shot in the head.”

 Koskinen, who is being represented by an attorney from the public defender’s office, is due back in court Dec.
 3.